No9/coredump-node-detector/README.md

 ====

 A core dump handler program for kubernetes cluster.
-Based on work by [Guangwen Feng](https://github.com/fenggw-fnst/coredump-node-detector)
+Based on work by [Guangwen Feng](https://github.com/fenggw-fnst/coredump-node-detector) and [Alexey Medvedchikov](https://github.com/alexey-medvedchikov/core-dump-handler)

 It works on the host machine of every k8s node by the way of "Piping core dumps to a program" (See man 5 core for details).